-- [4] On September 23, 2015, an FA was written pursuant to subsection 30(4) of the Patent Rules.
-The FA identified the following defects in the application: claims 1 to 49 (the claims on file) do not comply with section 2 of the Patent Act, claims 21 to 23 do not comply with subsection 27(4) of the Patent Act, and claim 20 has a minor clerical error. - [5] In its February 16, 2016 response to the FA (RFA), the Applicant submitted arguments for allowance, and proposed an amended set of 49 claims (the proposed claims) and corresponding amendments to the description.
-The proposed claims are generally similar to the claims on file but claims 1, 19 to 37 and 49 include amendments to address the wording issues identified in the FA.
-The Examiner was not persuaded by the Applicant's arguments to withdraw the rejection.
-In addition, the Examiner considered that the amendments would remedy the indefiniteness defect and clerical error but not the subject matter defect.

-- [6] Therefore, pursuant to subsection 30(6) of the Patent Rules, the application was forwarded to the Board for review, along with the Examiner's Summary of Reasons.
-On December 23, 2016, the Board forwarded a copy of the Summary of Reasons, with a letter acknowledging the rejection, to the Applicant.
+- [4] On April 27, 2016, an FA was written pursuant to subsection 30(4) of the Patent Rules.
+The FA identified the following defect in the application: claims 1 to 35 (the claims on file) do not comply with section 2 of the Patent Act. - [5] In its September 27, 2016 response to the FA (RFA), the Applicant submitted arguments for allowance, but the Examiner was not persuaded by the arguments to withdraw the rejection. - [6] Therefore, pursuant to subsection 30(6) of the Patent Rules, the application was forwarded to the Board for review, along with the Examiner's Summary of Reasons.
+On December 23, 2016, the Board forwarded a copy of the Summary or Reasons, with a letter acknowledging the rejection, to the Applicant.
 The Applicant did not respond. - [7] A Panel was formed to review the rejected application under paragraph 30(6)(c) of the Patent Rules and to make a recommendation to the Commissioner as to its disposition.
-Following our preliminary review, we sent a letter on July 17, 2018 (the PR letter) presenting our analysis and rationale as to why, based on the record before us, the subject matter of the claims on file (as well as of the proposed claims) does not comply with section 2 of the Patent Act.
-We also considered claims 21 to 23 on file to comply with neither subsection 27(4) of the Patent Act nor section 84 of the Patent Rules, and claim 20 on file to contain a typographical error. - [8] The Applicant responded to the PR letter on August 1, 2018, indicating its continued interest in the review but explaining that it was neither requesting a hearing nor making any further written submissions. - [9] As nothing has changed in the written record since the preliminary review, we have maintained its rationale and conclusions.
+Following our preliminary review, we sent a letter on July 17, 2018

+- (the PR letter) presenting our analysis and rationale as to why, based on the record before us, the subject matter of the claims does not comply with section 2 of the Patent Act. - [8] The Applicant responded to the PR letter on August 1, 2018, indicating its continued interest in the review, but explaining that it was neither requesting a hearing nor making any further written submissions. - [9] As nothing has changed in the written record since the preliminary review, we have maintained its rationale and conclusions.